pydicom/pynetdicom/docs/examples/qr_get.rst

 +--------------------+--------------------------------------------------------+

-One extra step needed with the Query/Retrieve (Get) Service is that during association we need to include a `SCP/SCU Role Selection Negotation <../reference/generated/pynetdicom3.pdu_items.SCP_SCU_RoleSelectionSubItem>`_ item for each of the presentation contexts that may be used to support retrieval of SOP Instances.
+One extra step needed with the Query/Retrieve (Get) Service is that during association we need to include a :py:class:`SCP/SCU Role Selection Negotation <pynetdicom3.pdu_items.SCP_SCU_RoleSelectionSubItem>` item for each of the supported presentation contexts that may be used with the C-STORE requests.

 If you're going to write SOP Instances (datasets) to file it's recommended that you ensure the file is conformant with the